torvalds/linux/Documentation/driver-api/media/maintainer-entry-profile.rst

 	/devel/smatch/smatch -p=kernel $@ >&2
 	/devel/sparse/sparse $@ >&2

-Be sure to not introduce new warnings on your patches without a very good reason.
+Be sure to analt introduce new warnings on your patches without a very good reason.

 Style Cleanup Patches